Keyhole Mitral Valve Replacement Surgery

 Your age plays a significant role in determining the type of valve that is best suited for your mitral heart valve replacement surgery.

-- Under 50: A mechanical valve is strongly recommended; you’re likely to outlive a tissue valve and would otherwise need more surgeries.
+- Under 50: A mechanical valve is strongly recommended; you’re likely to outlive a biological valve and would otherwise need more mitral valve surgeries.

-- 50 to 70: Often still better off with a mechanical valve for long-term durability, unless there are other considerations.
+- 50 to 70: Often still a mechanical valve for long-term durability, unless there are other considerations.

 - Over 70: A tissue valve is usually the better option.
 It avoids the risks associated with warfarin, which can become more severe with age.